tldr-pages/tldr/pages/linux/kdialog.md

 `kdialog --warningyesnocancel "{{message}}"`

-- Open an input dialog box and print the input to stdout when `OK` is pressed:
+- Open an input dialog box and print the input to `stdout` when `OK` is pressed:

 `kdialog --inputbox "{{message}}" "{{optional_default_text}}"`

-- Open a dialog to prompt for a specific password and print it to stdout:
+- Open a dialog to prompt for a specific password and print it to `stdout`:

 `kdialog --password "{{message}}"`

-- Open a dialog containing a specific dropdown menu and print the selected item to stdout:
+- Open a dialog containing a specific dropdown menu and print the selected item to `stdout`:

 `kdialog --combobx "{{message}}" "{{item1}}" "{{item2}}" "{{...}}"`

-- Open a file chooser dialog and print the selected file's path to stdout:
+- Open a file chooser dialog and print the selected file's path to `stdout`:

 `kdialog --getopenfilename`

-- Open a progressbar dialog and print a DBUS reference for communication to stdout:
+- Open a progressbar dialog and print a DBUS reference for communication to `stdout`:

 `kdialog --progressbar "{{message}}"`